amarmer/JsonProperty/README.md

 }
 ```

-It can be implemented using any C++ JSON library (which allows parse and access JSON).
+It can be implemented using any C++ JSON library (which allows to parse and access JSON).
 As an example it is using a popular C++ JSON library "jsoncpp" https://github.com/open-source-parsers/jsoncpp (json.h and jsoncpp.cpp).

 Bellow is an example of how C++ JsonProperty can be used.